William S. Burroughs: Later years in Kansas

-Burroughs moved to Lawrence, Kansas in 1981, taking up residence at 1927 Learnard Avenue where he would spend the rest of his life.
+Burroughs moved to Lawrence, Kansas, in 1981, taking up residence at 1927 Learnard Avenue where he would spend the rest of his life.
 He once told a Wichita Eagle reporter that he was content to live in Kansas, saying, "The thing I like about Kansas is that it's not nearly as violent, and it's a helluva lot cheaper.
 And I can get out in the country and fish and shoot and whatnot."
 In 1984, he signed a seven-book deal with Viking Press after he signed with literary agent Andrew Wylie.
 This deal included the publication rights to the unpublished 1952 novel Queer.
 With this money he purchased a small bungalow for $29,000.
 He was finally inducted into the American Academy and Institute of Arts and Letters in 1983 after several attempts by Allen Ginsberg to get him accepted.
 He attended the induction ceremony in May 1983.
 Lawrence Ferlinghetti remarked the induction of Burroughs into the Academy proved Herbert Marcuse's point that capitalistic society had a great ability to incorporate its one-time outsiders.

 By this point, Burroughs was a counterculture icon.
 In his final years, he cultivated an entourage of young friends who replaced his aging contemporaries.
 In the 1980s he collaborated with performers ranging from Bill Laswell's Material and Laurie Anderson to Throbbing Gristle.
 Burroughs and R.E.M. collaborated on the song "Star Me Kitten" on the Songs in the Key of X: Music from and Inspired by the X-Files album.
 A collaboration with musicians Nick Cave and Tom Waits resulted in a collection of short prose, Smack My Crack, later released as a spoken-word album in 1987.
+In 1989, he appeared with Matt Dillon in Gus Van Sant's film, Drugstore Cowboy.
 In 1990, he released the spoken word album Dead City Radio, with musical backup from producers Hal Willner and Nelson Lyon, and alternative rock band Sonic Youth.
-He collaborated with Tom Waits and director Robert Wilson on The Black Rider, a play that opened at the Thalia Theatre in Hamburg in 1990 to critical acclaim, one that was later performed across Europe and the U.S. In 1991, with Burroughs' approval, director David Cronenberg adapted Naked Lunch into a feature film, which opened to critical acclaim.
+He collaborated with Tom Waits and director Robert Wilson on The Black Rider, a play that opened at the Thalia Theatre in Hamburg in 1990 to critical acclaim, one that was later performed across Europe and the US.
+In 1991, with Burroughs's approval, director David Cronenberg adapted Naked Lunch into a feature film, which opened to critical acclaim.
+Burroughs also collaborated with Kurt Cobain in 1992 to record "The 'Priest' They Called Him", based on a recording Burroughs sent Cobain of his short story "The Junky's Christmas".